clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

    --new-capacity 3
 ```

-### Join worker nodes
+Once all the machines are ready, follow the related [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) in order to:

+- install `containerd` as container runtime
+- install `crictl`, the command line for working with `containerd`
+- install `kubectl`, `kubelet`, and `kubeadm` in the desired version

-The current approach for joining nodes is to use `kubeadm` and therefore, we will create a bootstrap token to perform the action.
-In order to facilitate the step, we will store the entire command of joining in a variable:
+After the installation is complete on all the nodes, store the entire command of joining in a variable:

 ```bash
 TENANT_ADDR=$(kubectl -n ${TENANT_NAMESPACE} get svc ${TENANT_NAME} -o json | jq -r ."spec.loadBalancerIP")
 JOIN_CMD=$(echo "sudo kubeadm join ${TENANT_ADDR}:6443 ")$(kubeadm --kubeconfig=${TENANT_NAMESPACE}-${TENANT_NAME}.kubeconfig token create --print-join-command |cut -d" " -f4-)
 ```

-A bash loop will be used to join all the available nodes.
+Use a loop to log in to and run the join command on each node:

 ```bash
 VMIDS=($(az vmss list-instances \